UK Spouse Visa or Partner Visa

-- arrange a follow-up meeting after the free meeting to discuss more details and to analyse your case.
+- arrange a follow-up meeting after the free meeting to discuss more details and to assess your circumstances.

 - send you a client care letter that includes all the information and support documents that you need to be prepare and upload to our share point.

-- check all the information you shared and let you know if anything is missing or if more support documents are needed.
+- check all the information you shared and let you know of any missing or if more support documents are needed.

 - complete the application on your behalf and share.

-- write a detailed letter of representation to support your application that will be submitted with the application
+- write a detailed letter of representation to support your application.
+The letter will be submitted with the application

 - book an appointment to provide your biometrics (Digital photo, and fingerprints)